archimehta/COP3402/HW1/ai_usage_disclosure.md

 ### AI Output/Results
 [Describe what the AI tool provided in response]
 AI explained where the stack values are coming from and what is happening on each side of the |.
-It gave the code to complete the printing of the stack values.
+It gave sample code to help us understand how to print the stack values.

 ### How Output was Verified/Edited
 [Explain how you verified accuracy, made modifications, or tested the AI output] We tested the AI code with the sample values and made some modifications to match our variables.
-[e.g., Tested the corrected code with sample inputs; Verified encryption explanations against textbook; Implemented suggested security measures and tested functionality]

 ### Multiple Iterations (if applicable)
 [If you used AI tools multiple times, provide a dialogue/conversation summary]